BDC Hamburger Icon

 TipBottom line

-Develop a program based on the needs of your organization.
-You can personalize and structure programs based on your company’s size, number of participants and employees’ needs and willingness to participate.
+Develop a training strategy based on your organization's needs.
+Personalize and structure programs based on your company's size, number of participants and employees' requirements and willingness to participate.

 Provide frequent and informal reviews.

-Employees can’t make improvements in their roles if they aren’t sure what needs to change.
-To keep employees motivated and engaged, regularly check in to provide feedback and support, see if they need anything more to succeed and discuss any roadblocks they’ve encountered.
+Employees can’t improve in their roles if they are unsure about what needs to change.
+To keep employees motivated and engaged, regularly check in to provide feedback and support, see if they need anything additional to succeed and discuss any roadblocks they’ve encountered.

-Don’t wait to provide feedback during an annual review — which can unintentionally create an unhealthy environment where employees consider reviews a big, stressful endeavor.
-Instead, encourage open communication by conducting informal reviews more frequently.
-This allows employees to swiftly implement feedback and improve themselves.
+Don’t wait to provide feedback during an annual review — this can unintentionally create an unhealthy environment where employees view reviews as a significant and stressful endeavor.
+Instead, encourage open communication by giving informal feedback more frequently.
+This approach allows employees to swiftly implement suggestions and improve themselves.

 Offer professional development workshops.